djfrancesco/randomized-select/_posts/2020-04-04-insertion-sort.md

 ## Cython implementation

 Again, this is very similar to the Python implementation, especially the looping part.
 The differences are the following ones:
-- we added the `%%cython` magic for interactive work with Cython in Jupyterlab
+- we add the `%%cython` magic for interactive work with Cython in Jupyterlab
-- we imported some libraries (`cython` and the NumPy C API) specifically for thic Cython notebook cell
+- we import some libraries (`cython` and the NumPy C API) specifically for thic Cython notebook cell
-- we added some compiler directives (instructions which affect which kind of code Cython generates).
+- we add some compiler directives (instructions which affect which kind of code Cython generates).
 [Here](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#compiler-directives) is a decription of the various compiler directives from the Cython documentation
 - the function is defined as `cpdef` which means that it can be called either from some Python or Cython code.
 In our case, we are going to call it from a Python function
 - in the arguments, a typed 1D memoryview is performed on the given NumPy `int64` array: `cnp.int64_t[:] A`, which allows a fast/direct access to memory buffers.
 However, since this is typed, we need to write another function if dealing with floats, e.g. with a `cnp.float64_t[:]` memoryview.
 - all variables are declared
 - `nogil` is added at the end of the function signature, to indicate the release of the [GIL](https://wiki.python.org/moin/GlobalInterpreterLock).
 In the present case, this is only to make sure that the CPython API is not used within the function (or there would be an error when executing the cell).